plasmagoat/AlgoDataExam/README.md

 and log n because we divide the list *n* times

-**The basic algorithm. ** Quicksort is a divide-and-conquer method for sorting.
+**The basic algorithm**.
+Quicksort is a divide-and-conquer method for sorting.
 It works by partitioning an array into two parts, then sorting the parts independently.

  Quicksort works by: